-For a special occasion or culinary treat, Bracken Restaurant's four and eight course degustation menus are something to behold.
+Dunedin's only Scottish eatery complete with in-house whiskey bar, Bracken Restaurant's four, six and eight course degustation menus are something to behold.
 Homing in on flavour by using the best, seasonal local ingredients the visually stunning dishes are a revelation in taste.
-One for the winter bucket list.
+One for the spring bucket list.

 95 Filluel Street